 Although less impressive than its San Francisco, New York, and Boston counterparts, Chinatown in Los Angeles is a great place to take your teenager, especially if they've never visited China but are interested in its culture and people.

-One of the most important annual celebrations on the lunisolar Chinese calendar is Chinese New Years Day, which falls on February 16 and starts the "Year of the Earth Dog" in 2018.
+One of the most important annual celebrations on the lunisolar Chinese calendar is Chinese New Year.
 Chinatown comes alive on this day with a parade and festival celebrating Chinese culture.

 Take Your Teens to a Skate Park